-One day while I was present, father and mother were discussing some point of doctrine, when father mentioned the name of John I. Cornish as being a great preacher in the Saints' Church, and yet he could not read the Bible before the public.
-This attracted my attention, and from father I learned that this was the same "Johnnie Cornish" I had met years before.
-He had been brought from the back country to drive a horse for McGee's Factory, and would often permit me to ride with him.
-My curiosity was at once excited and I determined to go and hear "Jack Cornish" preach.
-I confess it was not to hear the gospel, or a desire to acquire knowledge that prompted me to go, but the thought of ignorant "Jack Cornish" being a preacher, and that I might hear him, promised to be to me a treat that I thought would be more amusing than a "dime show."
-Sunday night came at last, and with a number of boys I went to the Latter Day Saints' Church.
+One day father and mother were discussing some point of doctrine, when father mentioned the name of John J. Cornish as being a great preacher in the Saints' church, and yet he could not read the Bible before the public.
+This attracted my attention, and from father I learned that this was the same "Johnnie" Cornish I had met years before.
+He had been brought from the back country to drive a horse for McGee's factory, and would often permit me to ride with him.
+My curiosity was at once excited and I determined to hear "Jack" Cornish preach.
+I confess it was not to hear the gospel, or a desire to acquire knowledge that prompted me to go, but the thought of ignorant "Jack" Cornish preaching promised to be to me a treat more amusing than a "dime show."
+Sunday night came and with a number of boys I went to the Latter Day Saints' church.
 The building was crowded, and with difficulty we obtained seats.
-It was a plain frame building, but everything was neat and clean.
-We had not been there a great while before an elderly man walked up to and took a seat behind the old fashioned pulpit.
-He gave out the 721st hymn in the "Saints" Harp."
-There was no instrument of music in the church, but as those honest, earnest and happy people raised their voices and hearts to their God in the words of that hymn, I thought it was the sweetest singing I had ever heard.
-I shall never forget while the tides of memory ebb and flow the look of hope that seemed to be stamped upon every face, as those words floated away on the evening air:
+It was a plain, frame building, but everything was neat and clean.
+We had not been there a great while before an elderly man walked up to and took a seat behind the old-fashioned pulpit.
+He announced the 721st hymn in the Saints' Harp.
+There was no instrument of music in the church, but as those honest, earnest, and happy people raised their voices and hearts to their God in the words of that hymn, I thought it was the sweetest singing I had ever heard.
+I shall never forget, while the tides of memory ebb and flow, the look of hope that seemed to be stamped upon every face as those words floated away on the evening air: